We interview distinguished artists and designers to explore their work and uncover the secrets of their creative process.

 For me it’s the opposite of indoor photography, where I plan and prepare in advance as much as I can and usually have more time to create exactly what I want.
 But that spontaneity is the beauty of outdoor photography.
 You never know what you will get out of it, but you go with an open heart and eyes and try to capture the story the way you saw it.

 It’s also very good for practicing.
-I always shoot in Manual mode and being in quickly changing light situations and surrounded by changing events requires you to learn to adjust your gear very quickly.
+I always shoot in manual mode and being in quickly changing light situations and surrounded by changing events requires you to learn to adjust your gear very quickly.

 (Image credit: Lina Skukauskė)

-You’ve done some great photo shoots for design and lifestyle magazine Llamas Valley.
+Q: You’ve done some great photo shoots for design and lifestyle magazine Llamas Valley.
+How do you prepare for a home visit photo shoot? ?

 It depends.
 For that magazine I usually had to work really quickly, so there was no time for proper styling or furniture rearrangement.
 The main focus of that magazine is the interview, and the shots help illustrate the interview, so it’s not so much about the interior design itself.